 Ensuring Profitability for an Internal Maintenance Staff

 As we’re learning more about the science of running an effective maintenance company, we’re stumbling onto some very strong indicators that we believe will dictate profitability if managed.
-Creating a profitable internal maintenance team can be difficult; this article will explain how you can track/ensure your employees are profit centers and not cost centers.
+Creating a profitable internal maintenance staff can be difficult; this article will explain how you can track/ensure your employees are profit centers and not cost centers.

 Internal Work vs. External Work

 Strive towards the proper proportion of internal work vs external.
 Using third party vendors to complete all your maintenance can be costly, especially for small tasks that a personal team of in-house maintenance workers could easily complete.
-However, using an internal team means having a budget to hire workers to train and keep on staff.
+However, using an internal maintenance staff means having a budget to hire workers to train and keep on staff.

-Building an internal maintenance team is an asset but it has a lot to be considered along with it.
+Building an internal maintenance staff is an asset but it has a lot to be considered along with it.
 During slow periods layoffs may be necessary.
 If there’s not enough work for the employees, you’ll be paying more than you bring in.